-Medication errors are defined by the National Coordinating Council for Medication Error Reporting and Prevention as being any preventable medication error causesevent that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.
+Medication errors are defined by the National Coordinating Council for Medication Error Reporting and Prevention as being any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.
 Medication errors resulting in harm to elderly patients can be caused by negligence, failure to follow directions, malice on the part of caregivers or relatives, improper labeling, and many other factors.
 Approximately 1.3 million people in the United States are harmed each year from incidents stemming from medication errors.

 General Medication Error Causes